Michael Cretu

 Michael Cretu (Mihai Crețu, /ro/; born 18 May 1957) is a Romanian-German musician, singer, songwriter, composer, and record producer.
 He gained worldwide fame as the founder and musician behind the musical project Enigma, which he formed in 1990.

 Cretu began his music career in 1976 as a solo artist, releasing three studio albums as well as writing and producing albums for his then-wife, German pop singer Sandra.
 He also worked with other artists through the 1980s, including Peter Cornelius, Hubert Kah, and Mike Oldfield.
 Cretu was sometimes identified as "Curly" or "Curly M.C.", in reference to his curly hair and creț meaning "curly" in Romanian.

 He scored an unexpected worldwide commercial hit with the debut Enigma album, MCMXC a.D.
 (1990), helped by its lead single, "Sadeness (Part I)".
 The project's most recent album is 2016's The Fall of a Rebel Angel, its eighth overall.
 Enigma has sold an estimated 70 million albums worldwide, and Cretu's produced recordings have sold 100 million copies.

 Early life

 Cretu was born on 18 May 1957 in Bucharest, Romania, to a Romanian father and Austrian mother.
 In 1965, he studied piano and classical music at Colegiul Tehnic Nr.
 2 in Bucharest, followed by further study in Paris for five months in 1968.
-Around this time, be decided to pursue a career in pop music after listening to the Beatles' "Golden Slumbers", calling the song "beautiful".
+Around this time, he decided to pursue a career in pop music after listening to the Beatles' "Golden Slumbers", calling the song "beautiful".
 After he informed his mother, Cretu recalled: "She goes, 'Aaargh!
 Disaster!
 Do you want to end up starving?'"
 In 1975, Cretu relocated to Bad Homburg, West Germany, and studied at the Academy of Music in Frankfurt, where he graduated with a degree in musical composition in 1978.